 1. What defines a release date?

-Albums available for pre-order online no later than November 5, 2021 will qualify, as long as they are available no later than November 19, 2021.
-Pre-ordered online albums (digital or physical copies) must be delivered to the consumer (electronically or physically) no later than November 19, 2021.
+Albums available for pre-order online no later than November 4, 2022 will qualify, as long as they are released no later than November 18, 2022.
+Pre-ordered online albums (digital or physical copies) must be delivered to the consumer (electronically or physically) no later than November 18, 2022.
 Proof of transaction may be requested.
 Pre-order eligibility does not apply to Music Video of the Year.
 Product released (digital or physical) only internationally (not in Canada) outside of the eligibility period, may be eligible as long as the Canadian release date falls within the eligibility period.

 IMPORTANT INFO – PLEASE READ:

-Due to the ongoing restrictions surrounding COVID-19, CARAS staff will not be present in the office to receive submissions.
+CARAS staff may not be present in the office to receive submissions.
 If you are sending your product by courier, you MUST REMOVE the signature option.
-Please aim to send any product by courier on WEDNESDAYS of each week ONLY until submissions close.
-You can make note for the delivery service that they can leave the package in the dropbox inside of the building, outside of CARAS’ office door if no staff are in at the time.
+Please make note with the delivery service that packages should be left in the dropbox inside of the building, outside of CARAS’ office door.

 If CARAS does not receive your physical product and form by 5pm ET on deadline day, your submission will be disqualified.